Converting a Foreign Driver's Licence in Ireland

 What are the steps to convert a foreign driving licence in Ireland?

 You can exchange your driving licence in Ireland online or in person.
-The National Drivers License Service in Ireland processes both applications.
+The National Drivers Licence Service in Ireland processes both applications.
 Here are the steps to follow

 Step 1 – Check if your country is on the recognised list

-If you are from a non-EEA/EU country, you should first confirm if they have an exchange agreement with Ireland.
+If you are from a non-EEA/EU country, you should first confirm whether your country has an exchange agreement with Ireland.
 Some countries on this list are Canada, Australia, Japan, the UK, South Africa, and New Zealand.

-For some countries like Canada, the exchange agreement only covers selected states.
-That means, if you are a Canadian citizen, you can only exchange your driving licence if issued in Alberta, Ontario, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador and Saskatchewan.
+In some countries, such as Canada, the exchange agreement only covers selected states.
+That means that if you are a Canadian citizen, you can only exchange your driving licence if it was issued in Alberta, Ontario, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador, or Saskatchewan.

 If you aren't qualified for an exchange in Ireland, you can apply to be a licensed driver in Ireland